Overview

 - Email Verification: Enable this for production applications to ensure valid email addresses

-- Default Role: Use the least-privileged role (User) unless you have a specific reason for Admin
+- Default Role: Use the least-privileged role unless you have a specific reason for elevated access

 - Social Login: Provides built-in email verification through the provider